 '''

-1

-Coleman's law firm has breached the duties, and under the

 2

 breach of the fiduciary duty and the negligence claims we

 3

 asserted, I think the facts in this case and the evidence are

 4

 squarely on point to prove that he's quilty of those two

 5

 counts.

 6

 THE COURT: All right.

 7

 MR. CAMPBELL: Moving to Mr. Marriner was merely a

+8

 facilitator.

 I think the evidence shows otherwise.

-8
+He was

+9

 deeply involved in getting Mr. Yount to invest under the PPM,

 10

 where are you, let me help you get a trust agent.

 11

 Marriner was the feet on the ground, boots on the ground, and

 12

 he was in charge of getting the investors into the fold.

+The

+evidence doesn't show that it was a handoff deal, here's

 13

-evidence doesn't show that it was a handoff deal, here's
+Mr. Yount, I'm not going to have anything more to deal with

 14

-Mr. Yount, I'm not going to have anything more to deal with

 15

 him, it's yours, Mr. Radovan, you take care of it.

+16

 THE COURT: What about the e-mail from your

-16

 17

 client, I'm dealing now with Robert?

 18

 MR. CAMPBELL: He's dealing with him related to

 19

 getting documents on the pro formas.
 That's what that

 20

 related to.

-21

-THE COURT: What about the e-mail from Mr.

-22

-Marriner, which says, if you have any -- after your client

-23

-sends a list of questions, the e-mail from Mr. Marriner says,

 '''